MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-tools-and-samples.md

 ## Client Libraries

 The DeployR API exposes a wide range of R analytics services to client application developers.
-To simplify the integration of DeployR services within client applications, several client libraries are provided for Java, JavaScript and .NET developers.
+If the RBroker Framework doesn't give you exactly what you need then you can get access to the full DeployR API using our client libraries.
+We currently provide native client library support for Java, JavaScript or .NET developers.

 1. [Read the **Client Library Tutorial**](deployr-client-library.md)